adrianco/rs-tesla-telemetry/README.md

 [13] "maxFrontInverter" "maxRearInverter"  "maxBatteryTemp"
  ```

  The code drops lap 0 (driving in the hot pit), splits the rest of the data into laps, and calls plap on each to generate a row for each lap in the data frame.
 This is summarized in two tabs, one for speed and the other for temperature, and allows you to pick a lap to show on the map.
+More tabs coming...

  ![Screenshot](rs-tesla-telemetry-screenshot.png)

  ![Screenshot](rs-tesla-telemetry-screenshot-temp.png)